lucho8908/adaptive_template_systems/README.md

 - Install GDA Toolbox: First you need to clone the following repository https://github.com/geomdata/gda-public/

 	~~~
-	cd ~ #Any folder different to the one where gda-public was clones!
+	cd ~ #Any folder different to the one where gda-public was cloned!
 	conda create --name gda_env --file /path_of_cloned_repo/gda-public/requirements.txt python=3
 	source activate gda_env
 	pip install /path_of_cloned_repo/gda-public